logo

 Below, we break down the six most common and costly fraud patterns in digital identity verification during onboarding.
 Each section addresses a specific vulnerability, the flawed assumption behind it, and real-world examples of how criminals exploit these gaps right now.

-1. Document Verification Blind Spot: When Real IDs Are Used by Fake People
+1. Document Verification Gaps: When Real IDs Are Used by Fake People

 The Problem with Trusting Document Validity Alone